 Our self-guided driving, riding, and walking tours of Natchez have resulted in the discovery of impressive architecture, outstanding architectural details, off the beaten path and under-the-hill gems, and fascinating people.

 Speaking of off the beaten path gems and fascinating people, let’s take a travel show and tell detour for a few paragraphs for the simple reason I like telling this story.

 Friends of ours invited us to join them in Natchez for the 1984 Spring Pilgrimage.
 We booked the guest house at Ravennaside for our party of four, packed our bags, and headed east.

-The owners of Ravennaside at the time, Mr. and Mrs. John Van Hook, kept with the vision and intent of the original owners, Mr. and Mrs. James Fleming, for Ravennaside to be a home for entertaining.
+Ravennaside at that time was owned by Mr. and Mrs. John Van Hook.
+Important to the Van Hooks was honoring the vision and intent of the original owners, Mr. and Mrs. James Fleming, for Ravennaside to be a home for entertaining.

 Guests were invited to mix and mingle on the veranda over cocktails and appetizers beginning promptly at 5: 00 pm.

-Thirty-five years later and I can’t for the life of me remember a single name of the three ladies or the single gentleman in their group.
+Thirty+ years later and a boatload of real life erases the recall of a single name of the three ladies and single gentleman in the group.

 That late Saturday afternoon spent Southern sippin’ is by far one of the best travel memories in our Natchez, Mississippi travel repertoire.

 Natchez claims a spirited aura when people, places, and things get to stirring after dark.